TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-This error is typical in applications vulnerable to `SQL Injection`.
+This type of error is common in applications vulnerable to `SQL Injection`.

-To continue testing this vuln, we are going to check if the payload `"anyusername' or 1=1-- -"` works:
+To continue testing this vulnerability, we will check if the payload `"anyusername' or 1=1-- -"` works:

 <br />

 ![10](../../../assets/images/MonitorsThree/10.png)

 <br />